dante-robinson/Crypto-Donations/README.md

 This project uses Polygon as the back-end you do not need to sign up for an account on a centralized server all that is needed is a Polygon account through a wallet.

-### What if Proof of Stake / Polygon fails
+### What if Proof of Stake / Polygon fails?

 If Proof of Stake/Polygon were to fail then we can assume the nodes for polygon would be taken off the network the data would then in this case be lost however the contract can then be redeployed to something like Ethereum Classic that uses a Proof of Work Model, however all the data would still need to be re-uploaded, which would require everyone to make new requests.

 ### Why is x/y coin not supported?

 Coins were selected based on high volume as well as being used for mainly medium of exchange or a smart contract platform.
-Not every coin in the word needs to be supported and just adds more unnecessary code to the codebase.
+Not every coin in the world needs to be supported and just adds more unnecessary code to the codebase.
 The current selection is quite large and should fit 99% of people's needs.

 ### How much percentage do you take?